acclunn/popQuiz/README.md

 # popQuizzes
-A collection of programming puzzles from various sources.
+A collection of programming puzzles from various sources;
-Task will be listed in comments in each file.
+Specific tasks will be listed in header comments of each file.